 Shop Display Stock- the number of stocks you would like customers to see in your store.

 Target Date- the date you’re aiming to sell out the stocks.

 Lead time (days)- the number of days needed to procure the product from the supplier.

 Cost- is the products unit cost.

 Status- can be High, Normal, Low, Under or Dead stock.
 This updates depending on the Min. stock threshold.
 This is the amount of stock that you want to hold at any given point in time.
 If the real stock goes below this number, the stock status will be "Low".
 This number is used to determine the stock status based on the current selling rate of the item.
 You can set it up by clicking the kebab menu here:

 Then assign the Min. stock threshold from this page.
 You can also choose to apply it to all the filtered products.

 This can be your go-to tool in checking for your stock status and forecasting which product do you need to re-order or which items should be under promotion before it even becomes a dead stock.

 You may also watch this video to see the tool in action:

-The Konigle app is a collection of tools that aims to help you save time by automating manual processes, reduce your costs by having all in one tool and increase your sales by running growth strategies in your Shopify store.
+Konigle's shopify inventory management app is a collection of tools that aims to help you save time by automating manual processes, reduce your costs by having the all-in-one tool and increase your sales by running growth strategies in your Shopify store.
 Install the app today for FREE and start managing your inventory with ease.